We tend to talk about

 Why Bother Owning Bonds?

-If you can make more money investing in
+If you can make more money

 Your bond portfolio acts as a counter-weight to your stock portfolio.